superwerker/superwerker/README.md

-# superwerker
+# superwerker - automated best practises for AWS

-A well-architected, secure, compliant, and maintained AWS Baseline ("Landing Zone") for the rest of us.
+The superwerker open source solution automates the setup of an AWS Cloud environment with prescriptive best practises.
+It enables startups and SMEs to focus on their core business - by saving setup and maintenance time and money.

 ## What's included in the setup?

-In the initial release, superwerker enables the following AWS services and features in a fully automated way:
+In the initial release, superwerker configures the following AWS services and features in a fully automated way:

 - AWS Control Tower as the basis for a future-proof multi-account setup
 - AWS GuardDuty for automatic detection of possible threats breaches